lisadunlap/LADS/README.md

 3. Compute and store CLIP embeddings for each dataset (see below)

+4. Create an account with [Weights and Biases](wandb.ai) if you don't already have one.

-4. Run one of the config files and be amazed (or midly impressed) by what LADS can do
+5. Run one of the config files and be amazed (or midly impressed) by what LADS can do!

 ## Code Structure
 The configurations for each method are in the `configs` folder.
 To try say the baseline of doing normal LR on the CLIP embeddings: